stark1tty/awesome-PhD/README.md

 - [ADVANTAGES TO HAVING A PERSONAL WEBSITE OR BLOG](https://news.ycombinator.com/item?id=35164819): A long anecdotal thread of opportunities that having a personal website has brought people.
 - [NAME ALERTS](https://namealerts.io/): Domain name monitor that provides alerts when user specified domains become available.
 - [NOODL](https://www.noodl.net/): Open source low code app for building web and cell phone apps.
+- [UIVERSE](https://uiverse.io/): Open-Source UI elements for any project.
 - [WOWCHEMY WEBSITE](https://twitter.com/dsquintana/status/1310715433654382599?s=20): If you want to create your own website, but have no clue where to start, check out [Daniel Quintana](https://twitter.com/dsquintana)'s extremely easy tutorial!
 Also, look at [my website](https://helenahartmann.com/) for an example.

 #### Social Networking